 Golf Classic has raised

-Thank you for your support, raising over $32,000 at this year's 22nd Annual Heart & Stroke Golf Classic.
+Thank you for your support of this year's 23rd Annual Heart & Stroke Golf Classic.

-Year to date, we have raised nearly $225,000 to go towards promotion of Healthy Living, and to fund research that Saves Lives and Promotes Recovery.
+Year to date, we have raised over $250,000 to go towards promotion of Healthy Living, and to fund research that Saves Lives and Promotes Recovery.
 Thank you Lethbridge, we couldn't have done this without your continued support.

 Demo units, used, slightly used, scratched/dented, and even new equipment.